archanpatkar/ChurchEncodings/README.md

 # ChurchEncodings
-### Church encoding is a means of modeling data and operators in the lambda calculus.
+### Church encoding is a means of modeling data and operators using lambda abstractions.
+### Python implementation of Lambda Calculus